Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 Same speedboat, same crew, same lunch, same timing.
 We never cut the tour short because wildlife chose not to appear.

-We don't feed the sharks to force an encounter — so when one happens, it's real.
-When it doesn't, we still make the day worth it.
+We don't feed the sharks to force an encounter.
+When one happens, it's real.
+When it doesn't, we still give you an honest morning on the water.

 What to Expect